 British PM faces crunch TV test after 'bigot' gaffe

-British Prime Minister Gordon Brown battled to keep his already-fading hopes of re-election alive Thursday in a crunch TV debate, amid a storm of criticism for slamming a widowed voter as "bigoted".
+British Prime Minister Gordon Brown battled to keep his fading hopes of re-election alive Thursday in a crunch TV debate, amid a storm of criticism for slamming a widowed voter as "bigoted".

 The last of three televised contests with Conservative leader David Cameron and Liberal Democrat leader Nick Clegg focused on the economy, an issue on which former finance minister Brown could be expected to do well.

-Brown apologised in person after being overheard dismissing the grandmother as a "bigoted woman" following an apparently routine campaign encounter in which she quizzed him about immigration, tax and the budget deficit.
+Brown apologised in person after being overheard dismissing the grandmother as a "bigoted woman" following an apparently routine campaign encounter in which she quizzed him, notably about the sensitive issue of immigration.

-He made another apology on the Labour party website Thursday, saying he was "truly sorry and mortified that I have hurt somebody", and told reporters in the West Midlands that "bigoted" was "the wrong word to use".
+He made another apology on the Labour website Thursday, saying he was "truly sorry and mortified that I have hurt somebody", and told reporters that "bigoted" was "the wrong word to use".

-But the row showed no sign of abating, in what the left-wing Guardian paper said was "the political catastrophe of the 2010 campaign".
+But while Brown's rivals have been restrained in attacking him over the incident, the row showed no sign of abating, in what the left-wing Guardian paper said was "the political catastrophe of the 2010 campaign".

 Conservative finance spokesman George Osborne said the comments "spoke for themselves", adding: "What people will see is the contrast between what he was saying publicly and what he was saying privately."